tlvaldepena/vectorsurv.org/_policy/privacy.md

 title: VectorSurv Privacy Policy
 ---

-_This policy is effective as of June 1, 2024_
+_This policy is effective as of August 1, 2024_

 ## 1. About this Policy
 At VectorSurv, we understand the value of privacy and are committed to protecting your personal data.
 This privacy policy describes how VectorSurv collects and uses your personal data.